 Pour-over coffee is usually ground to a medium size and brewed for 1-2 minutes.
 French press coffee is usually ground to a coarse size and brewed for 4-6 minutes.
-An espresso shot is ground super fine and "brewed" within 20-30 seconds.
+But an espresso shot?
+It's ground super fine and "brewed" within 20-30 seconds.

-Because coffee beans are ground so finely in espresso, and because they can be extracted so quickly, you don’t need much steam to reach full extraction.
-As the steam flows through the coffee grinds, it condenses into liquid—and you end up with all the flavor compounds from the coffee beans in a much smaller volume of liquid than if you had done a pour-over or immersion brew.
+As steam flows through espresso coffee grinds, it condenses into liquid—and you end up with all the flavor compounds from the coffee beans in a much smaller volume of liquid than if you had done a drip, pour-over, or immersion brew.

-When pulling espresso, the same thing happens: carbon dioxide is released as soon as the pressurized water touches the fine grounds, and it comes out with the espresso.
-The gas in the espresso then bubbles up to the top, creating the layer of foam that we call crema.
-Because of this incorporation of gas, crema tastes different than the espresso it sits on, and can change its taste if it’s mixed in.
+The same thing happens when pulling espresso: carbon dioxide is released when the hot, pressurized water touches the fine grounds.
+That gas comes out with the espresso, bubbles up to the top, and creates the layer of foam that we call crema.

 Don't believe me?
 You can test this out yourself.